Coastal Infrastructure Accounting

 Sediment accretion (mm/yr) 8 9 10 Approaching reference

 The condition improvements reflect the maturing of the restored forest.
-By 2025, the restoration is 7 years old (established 2018) and approaching functional equivalence with natural mangroves.
+By 2025, the restoration ranges from 3 to 7 years old (established 2018--2022), with the oldest sections approaching functional equivalence with natural mangroves.

 Monetary valuation